UKHomeOffice/lev-api-stress/README.md

 There are two parts to the configuration:
  - `./high-load.yml` - the main config file for [Artillery.io], containing:
    - basic test setup
-   - security details
+   - authentication details
    - config for the phases
    - payload parameters (the information to match)
    - scenarios (what requests to send, and how responses are processed)
- - an extra file supplied to `entry-point.sh`, with security details:
+ - an extra file supplied to `./entrypoint.sh`, with authentication details:
    - an endpoint for the target service
    - an authorization token
    - SSL certificate information